-The inspector who might be hired to inspect a home being built can be hired to do inspections several times during construction of that new your profit from the sale of another home during the 2-year period ending on the date of sale of this home.
+The "Other Home" Test: You did not exclude your profit from the sale of another home during the 2-year period ending on the date of sale of this home.
 In other words, you can only exclude 1 home sale every 2 years.

-Be sure and check with your tax advisor before reporting exclusions or taxes on a capital gain on the sale of a home.
+Be sure and check with your tax advisor before reporting exclusions or taxes on a capital gain on the sale of a home. \